Rep. Bob Inglis

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Inglis is shown as a purple triangle. (analysis methodology)
+Inglis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Inglis sponsored bills primarily in these issue areas:

 - H.R.
 4143 (111th): To suspend temporarily the duty on silver sodium hydrogen zirconium phosphate.

 - H.Res.
 714 (111th): Expressing the sense of the House of Representatives that any interest or …

 - H.Res.
 639 (111th): Expressing the sense of the House of Representatives that any interest or …

 - H.R.
 2380 (111th): Raise Wages, Cut Carbon Act of 2009

 - H.R.
 5297 (110th): To suspend temporarily the duty on certain tirebuilding machines used in the …

 - H.R.
 5322 (110th): To liquidate or reliquidate certain entries of truck tires.